Skip Navigation

 Group Therapy Programs

 Group therapy programs allow children to address their therapeutic needs amongst peers working on similar goals.
-These programs are run and billed by Easterseals physical therapists, occupational therapists, speech-language pathologists and/or social workers.
+These programs are led and billed by Easterseals physical therapists, occupational therapists, speech-language pathologists and/or social workers.

 Overview

-These seasonal programs highlight many hobbies and interests within sports, arts, games, or nature themes.
-Participants are evaluated for each program to fit similar peer ages and goals to build friendships and therapeutic progress.
+These seasonal programs incorporate hobbies and interests such as sports, arts, games, and nature‑based activities.
+Each participant is evaluated to ensure appropriate peer groupings based on age and goals, helping to build friendships and support therapeutic progress.

 Our Programs